-Power and communication are established with the 2-Finger Adaptive Robot Gripper via a single Device Cable.
-The Device Cable provides a 24V power supply to the Gripper and enables serial RS485 communication to the robot controller.
-An optional Robotiq Universal Controller may be used between the Gripper and the network / robot controller if fieldbus communication is required.
+Power and communication are established with the 2-Finger Adaptive Gripper via a single device cable.
+The device cable provides a 24V power supply to the gripper and enables serial RS485 communication to the robot controller.

 RS485 signals (485+, 485- and 485 GND) are isolated from the main 24V power supply.
-4 GND can be connected to any other ground reference as long as the voltage potential between the grounds does not exceed 250V.
+GND can be connected to any other ground reference as long as the voltage potential between the grounds does not exceed 250V.
 Grounding reference is at the user's discretion.